Elements6007/lvgl-wasm/mynewt/wasm/README.md

-# Rust WebAssembly Modules for LVGL
+# Rust Application for LVGL on WebAssembly

 Based on...